ivoitovych/hdl-simulation-accelerated/PROJECT_PRESENTATION_COMBINED.md

 **Date:** August 08, 2025
 **Repository:** [https://github.com/ivoitovych/hdl-simulation-accelerated](https://github.com/ivoitovych/hdl-simulation-accelerated)

-**An open-source research initiative exploring the acceleration of hardware description language (HDL) simulation using Tenstorrent’s TT-Metal platform.
+**An open-source research initiative exploring the acceleration of hardware description language (HDL) simulation using **Tenstorrent**’s TT-Metal platform.
 This project bridges the world of traditional digital logic design and modern AI accelerators, providing reproducible tools, working examples, and a clear roadmap for scaling HDL verification into the era of high-performance parallel computing.**
 **Covering market context, foundational concepts, project goals, development journey, achievements, evaluations, challenges, and future directions, it serves as a blueprint for innovation in Electronic Design Automation (EDA) at the intersection of AI hardware and digital verification.**